Skip to Content

 Note

 When installing additional drivers, consult the documentation for the specific driver you are installing.
-For additional information on select databases, see Cloud Studio Database-specific Information or Design Studio Database.
+For additional information on select databases, see Integration Studio Database-specific information or Design Studio Database.

 Generic steps for installing additional JDBC drivers are provided below.
 Additional ODBC drivers installed on Windows do not require any additional configuration.